 When installing a new filter in your heating or air conditioning system it is important to know which way it is supposed to go.
 The reason this is so important is that most air filters are designed to work best when air flow is in a specific direction.
 With some media pad filters it doesn’t really matter but with pleated air filters, it can make a big difference.

-With most pleated air filters, electrostatic air filters, HEPA filters, fiberglass panel filters and even electronic air filters the direction of air flow is very important.
-Installing furnace filters the wrong way can have a very negative impact on air flow which reduces the efficiency of the equipment and can also reduce the usable life of the filters.
+The first step is to determine which way the air is flowing thru your HVAC equipment.
+This is very important in both air conditioning and heating units.
+Installing furnace filters the wrong way can have a very negative impact on air flow which reduces equipment efficiency and can also reduce the usable life of your air filters.

-Fiberglass Air Filters – Fiberglass panel filters are really not a good filter to use in air conditioning or heating system but if you use them this is what to look for.
-Usually one side of these filters are a bit denser than the other.
+Similar to media pads, one side is usually a bit denser than the other.
 The denser side is sometimes even a different color and this side will face in the direction of air flow.
 In other words, install it so that air will pass through the less dense side first and then through the denser side.

 If you make a mistake installing your new filter, it can have a drastic impact on airflow very quickly because within a couple of weeks dust will accumulate quickly reducing air flow and have a negative impact on operating efficiency.